The Voices: Plot

 Fiona's remains are discovered by the police, implying her death was not as "clean" as Jerry's hallucination suggested.
 At Jerry's home, Fiona's head and the pets confront him over his urges to kill.
-Lisa surprises Jerry at home, but discovers the horrifying state of his apartment, and Fiona's head.
+Lisa surprises Jerry at home, but discovers the horrifying state of his apartment and Fiona's head.
 He struggles to explain himself as she tries to escape.
-Afraid she will tell his secret, Jerry throws her back into his apartment, where she falls backwards, breaking her neck.
+Afraid she will tell his secret, Jerry throws her back into his apartment where she falls backwards, breaking her neck.
 Jerry curls up with Lisa as she lays dying and strangles her to end her suffering.
 Jerry dismembers her and places her head in the refrigerator beside Fiona's.

 When Jerry's coworkers realize Lisa is missing and find an article about his mother's death, Alison goes to his apartment.
 Jerry kills her, keeping her head with the others, but becomes overwhelmed by the voices.
 He confesses his killings to Dr. Warren before kidnapping her and fleeing to the countryside, desperate for her help.
 She reassures him about managing her own intrusive thoughts, while Jerry's coworkers break into his apartment, discover his crimes, and call the police.

-Jerry returns home with a captive Dr. Warren, and police surround the building.
+Jerry returns home with a captive Dr. Warren and police surround the building.
 Climbing down a vent into the bowling alley, Jerry accidentally breaks a gas pipe.
 Dr. Warren is rescued just before the gas leak causes an explosion.
 In the burning bowling alley, the voice of Mr. Whiskers urges Jerry to escape and continue killing, but the voice of Bosco tells him that life no longer has a place for him.
 Jerry listens to Bosco and succumbs to smoke inhalation, while Bosco and Mr. Whiskers are rescued and taken to an animal shelter.

 In a white void, Mr. Whiskers and Bosco confess that despite their opposing beliefs, they did like each other.
-In this white void, Jerry meets his parents, Fiona, Lisa, and Alison.
-Jerry apologizes to his victims as Jesus appears, and they all dance and sing a musical number together.
+As the two go their separate ways, Jerry meets his parents, Fiona, Lisa, and Alison.
+Jerry apologizes to his victims as Jesus appears, and they all dance and sing a happy song together.